 Gender identity is a two-step question:

-What is your gender identity / How do you describe your gender identity?
+“What’s your gender identity / How do you describe your gender identity?”
 Allow the person to use their terms or description rather than giving them a label to choose.

 Questions not to ask (as phrased):

 “Are you pre-op or post-op?”
-(Assumes every transgender person needs surgery)
+This assumes every transgender person needs surgery.

 “When did you choose to be transgender?”This assumes gender identity is a choice.